 Clinical Rotations:

-• 12 months Outpatient Psychiatry: Adult Psychiatry, Geriatric Psychiatry, Psychotherapy, Chemical Dependency, Correctional Psychiatry and Child & Adolescent Psychiatry
+• 12 months Outpatient Psychiatry: Adult Psychiatry, Psychotherapy, Chemical Dependency, Geriatric Psychiatry and Child & Adolescent Psychiatry

 • Night Float